javier/questdb.io/docs/deployment/capacity-planning.md

 - EXT4
 - NTFS
 - OVERLAYFS (used by Docker)
-- XFS

 Other file systems supporting [mmap](https://man7.org/linux/man-pages/man2/mmap.2.html) feature may work with QuestDB but they should not be used in production, as QuestDB does not run tests on them.

-When an unsupported file system is used, QuestDB logs show the following
+When you use an unsupported file system, QuestDB logs this warning:
-warning:

 ```
 -> UNSUPPORTED (SYSTEM COULD BE UNSTABLE)"